AntonioModer/TDS_LOVE/README.md

 # TDS_LOVE
 Top dows shooter on https://love2d.org.
-Not finished and developing is stopted.
+Not finished and developing is stopped.

 RU: